Gatevin/EHCrawler/README.md

 ## TODO

-* Handle Offensive Warning Page (Sometimes appear when library is offensive to everyone)
+* May UI to improve user experience

 ## License